 The 12-week period directly after birth is called the fourth trimester.
 The fourth trimester is a time of great development for both newborns and parents as they adjust to their new environments and routines.
 Expert Midwife and new mum Marie-Louise outlines what to expect after birth and during these first 12 weeks - including the support you and your newborn can receive from healthcare professionals during this time.

-What to expect immediately after birth
+The fourth trimester - what to expect immediately after birth

 If there are no complications, immediately after the birth you or your midwife will lift your baby directly onto you for skin-to-skin contact as quickly as possible.
 This is in line with the World Health Organization Guidelines to comfort and calm newborns, helping them adjust to life outside the womb.1